geospace-code/h5fortran/README.md

 Tested on systems with HDF5 1.8, 1.10 and 1.12 including:

 * MacOS (homebrew)
-* Ubuntu 16.04 / 18.04 (gfortran 6 or newer)
+* Ubuntu 16.04 / 18.04
 * Windows Subsystem for Linux
 * Windows MSYS2
+* IBM Power with Gfortran

-Currently, Cygwin does not have *Fortran* HDF5 libraries.
+Using Cygwin requires compiling the HDF5 Fortran libraries.

+Compilers known to work include:

+* Gfortran >= 6
+* Intel compiler

 ## Build